 Limited liability companies (LLC) have a multitude of uses and benefits.
 They can be used not only for business planning purposes but also as estate planning and asset protection tools.
-Brady, McFarland & Lord, LLC, can help you create an LLC that accomplishes your specific goals.
+Colorado Estate Planning Law Center, can help you create an LLC that accomplishes your specific goals.
 Call our Denver limited liability companies lawyer at (303) 420-2863 or contact us online for a free initial interview.

 Why You Should Hire a Denver Limited Liability Companies Lawyer to Help Create an LLC

 Most people believe that creating an LLC on their own is very simple and that it would be a waste of money to hire an attorney to do it for them.
 While it’s certainly something you can research and attempt to do on your own, it’s important to consult with a lawyer so you don’t miss any vital legal liabilities when you initially set up the company.
 For the following reasons, it would be wise to have an attorney help you set up your LLC:

 If you were previously the sole owner of a small business, you might think you know enough to form an LLC on your own.
 However, in more complex situations, for example if you own the business with many other people, or if you have foreign investors who own a part of the company, it will be necessary to have an attorney set up the LLC for you.